cliburn/bios-823-2020/README.md

 ## Data Management

-Most data in healthcare settings still reside in relational databasees, especially in enterprise data warehouses that have been created to serve as portals to electronic health records.
+Most data in healthcare settings still reside in relational database's, especially in enterprise data warehouses that have been created to serve as portals to electronic health records.
 Hence, an essential skill for a data scientist is the use of SQL, especially for constructing data queries.
 We will also examine examples of a few NoSQL databases, and review their comparative advantages and disadvantages relative to relational databases.

 ### SQL databases